vime-js/vime/CONTRIBUTING.md

 contains all the source code for Vime.
 Inside it you'll find:

 - `utils`: This directory contains utility functions used throughout Vime.
-- `globals`: This directory contains code that is shared/applied to all components.
 - `components/core`: This directory contains components the are the heart of Vime such as the `Player`.
-- `components/plugins`: This directory contains components that add completely new functionality to the Vime player such as the Chromecast plugin.
 - `components/providers`: This directory contains the components that are responsible for loading and controlling media players such as YouTube, Vimeo etc.
 - `components/ui`: This directory contains user interface (UI) components such as controls or captions.